MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ### Role and user management

-A key decision to make early in the IoT solution design phase is to define the roles that implement and manage the solution, along with the corresponding responsibilities.
-Determine the roles that are responsible for developing, managing, and operating the IoT solution at scale, and the users to be assigned to those roles.
+A key decision early in a solution design phase is to define the roles that implement and manage the solution.
+Determine the roles that are responsible for developing, managing, and operating the IoT solution at scale, and the users assigned to those roles.

 Ideally, the solution should trust a centralized identity provider, such as [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis), and only let the appropriate users in those roles perform management or operation activities such as creating and provisioning new devices, sending commands to hardware in the field, deploying updates, and modifying user permissions.